Menu

 If you have a concern about a child's welfare or worries that they are at risk of harm, please contact one of the safeguarding team listed below via the school office on 01963 32132 or by emailing safeguarding@wincantonprimaryschool.co.uk.

-Alternatively, you can ring Somerset Direct on:0300 123 2224
+Alternatively, you can call Somerset Direct, anytime on : 0300 123 2224

 You can also ring 999 if a child is in immediate danger.